 Students should be advised that upon admission to the EFDA program, a personal and professional criminal background investigation which includes child abuse, FBI fingerprinting, and PA State Police PATCH report will be required.
 Students are also required to present proof of vaccinations and liability insurance.
 Students will be responsible for paying additional costs associated with clearances, immunizations, and liability insurance.
+Students are responsible for transportation to lab/clinical sites.
 Students are required to complete a total of 10 credits, including 120 hours of externship.